garosan/solidity_notes/rare_skills/beginner_solidity_tutorial/09_storage_variables.md

 Note that `getX()` has the modifier `view` instead of `pure`.
 That's because it views the blockchain state, I.e. what is stored in the variable `x`.
 If you change `view` to `pure` in this example, the code will not compile.
 You can also think of `view` as read-only.

 Second, note that `setX()` does not have a `view` or a `pure` modifier.
-That’s because it is a state changing function.
+That's because it is a state changing function.
 Functions that change storage variables, or make some other lasting change to the blockchain cannot have the `view` or `pure` modifier, this is because they are not read only and thus cannot be labelled as `view`, and certainly not `pure`.
 (This function is implicitly by default `non-payable`).

 Note that the variable `x` itself has the modifier `internal`.
 This means other smart contracts cannot see the value.